blocks3k/boombeam/README.md

 Switch Metamask to Moonbeam
 Let's send VRF from moonbeam to polygon next

-Step1 : Deploy ExecutableVRF from axelar.sol using the following params on moonbeam
+Step1 : Deploy ExecutableVRF from axelar.sol using the following params on moonbase

 gateway : 0x5769D84DD62a6fD969856c75c7D321b84d455929
 gasService : 0xbE406F0189A0B4cf3A05C286473D23791Dd44Cc6